 Policies and procedures in the workplace are an essential component of people management for any business.
 Firstly, they outline operating procedures and processes.
 Workplace policies also help articulate an organisation’s mission and values and set the standard for employee behaviour and performance.

-Another question you may be asking, is what is the purpose of policies and procedures in the workplace?
+Another question you may be asking, is what is the importance of policies and procedures in the workplace?
 Workplace policies and procedures help to provide is a decision-making framework to ensure integrity and fairness are adhered to when issues arise.
 As well as help minimise legal and safety risks for you and your business.

 But remember, policies and procedures aren’t interchangeable.
 A policy communicates the connection between a business’ vision and values and its day to day operations.
 Workplace procedures explain specific action plans for employees when carrying out a policy.
 Workplace procedures are important because they tell your employees how to deal with a situation and when.